jianchang512/clone-voice/README_EN.md

 # CV Voice Clone Tool

-All the models used in this project are from https://github.com/coqui-ai/TTS, the model protocol is [CPML](https://coqui.ai/cpml/) and can only be used for study and research, not for commercial use.

->
+> The model used in this project is xtts_v2 produced by [coqui.ai](https://coqui.ai/), and the model open source license is [Coqui Public Model License 1.0.0](https://coqui.ai/cpml.txt) , please follow this agreement when using this project.
+The full text of the agreement can be found at https://coqui.ai/cpml.txt

-> This is a voice cloning tool that can use any human voice to synthesize a piece of text into a voice using that voice, or to convert one voice into another using that voice.
+ This is a voice cloning tool that can use any human voice to synthesize a piece of text into a voice using that voice, or to convert one voice into another using that voice.

->
-> It's very easy to use, even without an N-series GPU.
+ It's very easy to use, even without an N-series GPU.
 Download the precompiled version and double click on app.exe to open a web interface, and it can be used with a few mouse clicks.

->
-> Supports **Chinese English Japanese Korean eg. total 16 languages**, and can record voices online through a microphone.
+ Supports **Chinese English Japanese Korean eg. total 16 languages**, and can record voices online through a microphone.

->
-> To ensure the synthesized effect, it's recommended to record for 5 to 20 seconds, pronounce clearly and accurately, and don't have background noise.
+ To ensure the synthesized effect, it's recommended to record for 5 to 20 seconds, pronounce clearly and accurately, and don't have background noise.
->
->

 # Video Demonstration